 Some intuition for a possible rate improvement is as follows.
 If the density of the covariates $X$ was known, then one could construct nuisance estimators $(\widehat\pi_a,\widehat\pi_b,\widehat\eta)$ satisfying Condition \ref{con:nuiscon} without any restriction on the tuning parameter $k$, such as the $k\log k/n \rightarrow 0$ restriction employed in Corollary \ref{cor:lproracle}.
 For example, a series estimator $\widehat\eta$ could satisfy Condition \ref{con:nuiscon} for any choice of $k$, if it took the form

 where $b$ is a vector of appropriate basis functions (different from those used in the lp-R-Learner construction), and similarly for $\widehat\pi$.
-Intuitively this is because restrictions like $k\log k/n \rightarrow 0$ are only required to ensure the inverse of the ``sample'' design matrix $\Pn(bb^\T)$ converges to a limit (in operator norm), whereas if the density of $X$ was known, then one could simply compute the true design matrix $\E(bb^\T)$ exactly. \\
+Intuitively this is because restrictions like $k\log k/n \rightarrow 0$ are only required to ensure the inverse of the sample Gram matrix $\Pn(bb^\T)$ converges to a limit (in operator norm), whereas if the density of $X$ was known, then one could simply compute the population Gram matrix $\E(bb^\T)$ exactly. \\

 We conjecture however that the $n^{-2s/d}$ rate from Corollary \ref{cor:lproracle} may not be improvable in the non-random fixed $X$ case.
 A fixed design setup was recently considered by \citet{gao2020minimax}, though in a somewhat specialized model where the propensity scores have zero smoothness.
 In fact when $\alpha=0$ our rate matches their lower bound in the non-oracle regime. \\